clayrisser/node-log-benchmarks/RESULTS.md

-# Benchmarking Popular Node.js Logging Libraries
+# Benchmarking Popular NodeJS Logging Libraries

 Loggly ran a series of performance tests on some of the most popular node js libraries.
 These tests are designed to show how quickly each library processed